mmistakes/minimal-mistakes/_posts/2023-05-03-functional-error-handling-in-kotlin.md

 ---
-title: "Functional Error Handling in Kotlin: Part 1"
+title: "Functional Error Handling in Kotlin, Part 1: Absent values, Nullables, Options"
 date: 2023-04-27
 header:
     image: "/images/blog cover.jpg"
 tags: [kotlin]
 excerpt: "Whether we develop using an object-oriented or functional approach, we always have the problem of handling errors.
 Kotlin offers a lot of different methods to do it.
 Here, we'll focus on strategies that deal with the error without managing its cause, i.e., nullable types and Arrow Option types."
+toc: true
+toc_label: "In this article"
 ---

+_This article is brought to you by [Riccardo Cardin](https://github.com/rcardin).
+Riccardo is a proud alumnus of Rock the JVM, now a senior engineer working on critical systems written in Scala and Kotlin._

+If you'd like to watch the video form of this article, please enjoy:

+{% include video id="783eGYfsVuU" provider="youtube" %}

 The Kotlin language is a multi-paradigm, general-purpose programming language.
 Whether we develop using an object-oriented or functional approach, we always have the problem of handling errors.
 Kotlin offers a lot of different methods to handle errors.
 Still, this article will focus on the functional approaches and introduce the Arrow library.
 This article is the first part of a series.
 We'll focus on strategies that deal with the error without managing its cause, i.e., nullable types and Arrow Option types.
 So, without further ado, let's get started.